sonlinux/revotask/README.md

 # RevTask

-RevTask (Revolute Task) is a tiny python based API solution for greeting a user based on their number of days to their birthday.
+RevoTask (Revolute Task) is a tiny python based API solution for greeting a user based on their number of days to their birthday.

 ## How it works
 - A user posts their username with a payload of their birthdate.